varmox/ygeonline/content/post/lan-party-infrastructure.md

 ---
-title: "Lan Party Infrastructure - containerized"
+title: "LAN Party Infrastructure - powered by VMware Tanzu"
 date: 2023-11-29T22:04:40+01:00
 draft: true
 featured: true # Sets if post is a featured post, making appear on the home page side bar.